polodev/composer_dependancy_yt_bangla/readme.md

 ## Installing composer in windows
 In order to download composer in windows os, just go to https://getcomposer.org/doc/00-intro.md#installation-windows page and download `Composer-Setup.exe` file.
 Once you download composer executable file just double click on it.
 On the way installing composer, it will ask for php.exe file path.
 In my case it automatically found php.exe file path.
 If its not your case, you should browse your php path.
 Once composer is installed, composer command will be available in your command line.
 By typing `composer` you will get all options and commands composer have.
 Mostly we use require package to install composer package.

 Other than installing package, using composer we can autoload our php file.
-Which actually help us to get rid of lot of laborious, complecated task.
+Which actually help us to get rid of lot of laborious, complicated task.

 Thanks